 At Finder we do all the heavy lifting for you.
 We spend countless hours looking through policy documents so you don’t have to and highlight the important policy features in a table so you can compare policies side-by-side.
-We choose to compare car insurance features as we believe that the value of your policy is more important than the cost.
 Features we look at include:

 Seven hacks to cut your premiums

-- Take advantage of discounts.
-When you compare car insurance, look around to see if you can get a loyalty discount or a deal for new customers.
+Take advantage of discounts.
+When looking around for cover, see if you can get a loyalty discount or a deal for new customers.
 Some insurance providers will also supply a discount of up to 15% for taking out your policy online.

-- Understand how your vehicle make and model affects your premium.
-If you haven’t purchased a car yet, compare insurance prices for a variety of car models.
+Understand how your vehicle make and model affects your premium.
+If you haven’t purchased a car yet, get insurance prices for a variety of car models.
 You might be surprised how much the car you drive can have an effect on how much car insurance costs.

-- Compare, compare, compare.
+Compare!
 It pays to do your research.
-Get multiple quotes from different insurers to compare prices.
+Get multiple quotes from different insurers to make sure you’re getting the best quote out there.
 Don’t be fooled by policies that are ridiculously cheap, as this can sometimes compromise your cover.
 Don’t be afraid to switch providers to get the a new deal.

 Looking to switch insurers?